dzangolab/fastify/packages/s3/README.md

 - ListBucket Permission
   - If you choose the `add-suffix` option for FilenameResolutionStrategy when dealing with duplicate files, then you have to enable this permission.
+- DeleteObject Permission
+  - If you use the `deleteFile` method from the file service, you will need this permission

 ***Sample S3 Permission:***